smocker-dev/smocker/docs/technical-documentation/mock-definition.md

 destination host have same `Host` HTTP header as incoming request.

 Headers defined in the proxy mock definition are injected in the request sent to the destination host.
-If the header is already present in the incoming request, its value is overwritten.
+If the header is already present in the incoming request, its value will be overwritten.